qhull/qhull/README.txt

   - cd build
   - cmake --help               # List build generators
   - cmake -G "<generator>" ..  # e.g., for MINGW-w64 -- cmake -G "MSYS Makefiles" ..
-  - cmake ..                   # for MINGW-w64 -- cmake .. -DCMAKE_INSTALL_PREFIX=/usr/local
+  - cmake ..
   - make
   - ctest
-  - make install
+  - make install		# If MSYS or UNIX, default CMAKE_INSTALL_PREFIX is '/usr/local'
+  				# otherwise if WINDOWS, installs to ../bin, ../include, and ../lib
+  - make uninstall		# Delete the files in install_manifest.txt

   The ".." is important.
 It refers to the parent directory (i.e., qhull/)

   CMake installs lib/pkgconfig/qhull*.pc for use with pkg-config

-  On Windows, CMake installs to C:/Program Files/qhull.
-You may need to give 'Users' "full control" to qhull's sub-directories: bin, doc, include, lib, and man (folder > Properties > Security > Edit > Users).
+  If CMAKE_INSTALL_PREFIX is C:/Program Files/qhull, you may need to give 'Users' "full control" to qhull's sub-directories: bin, doc, include, lib, and man (folder > Properties > Security > Edit > Users).

   On Windows, CMake's 64-bit generators have a "Win64" tag.
 Qhull's data structures